-Line 10-Capital Gain Distributions
+Line 10.
+Capital Gain Distributions

 On line 10, column (f), report the total amount of (a) capital gain distributions and (b) the partnership's share of undistributed capital gains from a RIC or REIT.
-On line 10, column (g), report the 28% rate gain portion of these amounts.
-Report the partnership's share of taxes paid on undistributed capital gains by a RIC or REIT on a statement attached to Form 1065 for Schedule K, line 24 (and each partner's share in the line 25 Supplemental Information space of Schedule K-1).
+Report the partnership's share of taxes paid on undistributed capital gains by a RIC or REIT on a statement attached to Form 1065 for Schedule K, line 15f (and each partner's share in box 15 of Schedule K-1 using code H).